1957 World Sportscar Championship: Season

 The race at the Nürburgring showed that the British were a force to be reckoned with.
 The race victory did not go to either of the major Italian marques, as they were beaten by the Aston Martin DBR1/300 of Tony Brooks and Noël Cunningham-Reid, gaining the manufacturer their first points of the season.
 The British success continued in the next round at Le Mans, when Grand Prix of Endurance returned to the championship.
-Never before in the history of the French event, did a single nation sweep the broad so completely as Britain did in 1957.
+Never before in the history of the French event, did a single nation sweep the board so completely as Britain did in 1957.
 The brilliant success of the Jaguars in taking first four and sixth places became all the more significant when it is considered that every one of these cars was privately entered, and matched against the works teams of most of the greatest sport car manufacturers, with victory going to the Scottish entrant, Ecurie Ecosse.

 Normal service resumed in Sweden, when Ferrari and Maserati returned to the front of the field.
 As the Swedish race regulations allowed limitless driver changes, Maserati planned to use only its three best drivers – Schell/Moss/Behra, with the later pair winning the race, while the former pair retired whilst in second place when it transmission seized.

 The outcome of the championship depended on the result of the finale, the Venezuelan Grand Prix in Caracas.
 The works Maseratis were supported by the American entrant Temple Buell.
 The race became an infamous disaster for Maserati, when on lap two Masten Gregory flipped Buell’s 450S.
 Moss led until he collided with a slow back marker who strolled across his racing line, demolishing his 450S.
 Its sister 450S ignited during a pit stop, injuring Behra, but Moss and Schell continued to race the car, until Schell was hit by team-mate Joakim Bonnier and his 300S, following a loss of a wheel.
 So four front-line Maseratis started the deciding Championship race, and all four had crashed - leaving the world title to Ferrari.
 For the record, Ferrari still took a 1-2 finish.